jamesstidard/mzo/docs/docs/usage.md

 # This command is meant to be used with your shell's eval function.
 # Run 'eval $(monzo login)' to sign into your Monzo account.
 ```

+If your shell doesn't support that syntax (`bash` and `fish` do that I
+know of), you can use the `--format raw` option to handle setting the
+`MONZO_ACCESS_TOKEN` enviroment varaible yourself.
+If you are not sure
+which shell you are running, it is probably bash.
 :::

 ## Balance